TEFL Toulouse FAQ

 1Is the TEFL Toulouse course for me?

-In our experience, and judging by past successful trainees, we think our course is just right for you if most of these are true for you:
+We think our course is just right for you if most of these are true for you:

 • You are interested in the English language, how it works